Stanislabski/Stanislabski.github.io/team/index.md

 We value inclusion, curiosity, and collaboration.
 We believe that a supportive and respectful environment helps everyone thrive, and we are committed to fostering a lab culture where each person’s contributions and experiences are valued.

-Our team includes postdocs, graduate students, undergraduates, staff scientists, and collaborators from a range of institutions and disciplines.
+Our team includes postdocs, graduate students, staff scientists, and collaborators from a range of institutions and disciplines.

 {% include list.html data="members" component="portrait" filter="role == 'principal-investigator' and group != 'alum'" %}
 {% include list.html data="members" component="portrait" filter="role != 'principal-investigator' and group != 'alum'" %}

 {% include section.html dark=true %}

-We actively collaborate with researchers across institutions and disciplines.
-If you're interested in joining our group or working together on shared research interests, we’d love to hear from you.
+We value collaboration and regularly work with scientists from different fields and institutions.
+If you’re interested in joining our team or exploring potential research partnerships, we’d be excited to connect with you.

 {%
   include button.html